Hillary Clinton reveals one ‘satisfaction’ she gets from Trump’s indictment

 “I don’t know that anybody should be satisfied,” Ms Clinton told MSNBC’s Rachel Maddow late Monday.
 “This is a terrible moment for our country, to have a former president accused of these terribly important crimes.
 The only satisfaction may be that the system is working.
 Justice is being pursued.”

 A grand jury in Fulton County, Georgia, has returned an indictment in the investigation into Mr Trump’s efforts to overturn the 2020 election results in the state.
 News of the indictments broke around 9pm ET on Monday.

-The indictment has not yet been unsealed, meaning no defendants – including Mr Trump – have been named thus far.
+There are 13 felony charges against Trump, including RICO, conspiracy to commit forgery, filing false documents, Solicitation of Violation of Oath by Public Officer and more.

+In addition, 18 Trump associates have also been indicted, including former White House chief of staff mark Meadows and former New York City mayor Rudy Giuliani.

 Mr Trump faces two federal indictments over his mishandling of classified documents and his efforts to overturn the 2020 election results.
 He is also under indictment in New York City for his hush money payments to porn star Stormy Daniels ahead of the 2016 election, when Mr Trump faced Ms Clinton as the Democratic nominee for president.